jdc20181/BeffsBrowser/Beta/Blu/readme.md

+**DEVELOPMENT HAS BEEN DISCONTINUED FOR BLU**

+Development has been cancelled, this document will be deleted in 2 weeks.

 **Introducing Blu, an AI Assistant!**

 Currently in Development, and will be launched in both BeffsBrowser, and LightBrowse very soon as a Beta Feature.